diesh/Coaching-staging/_posts/2025-03-03-Building a career worth waking up to.md

 I’ve always tried to have a personal board of directors—a group of 3-4 people who meet with me 4 times a year for an organized session to discuss my career as if it were a company they were advising.
 By assigning them as my board, I don’t feel guilty hijacking an entire session to talk about _just my career_.
 It’s incredibly helpful to have the continuity and clarity of someone else’s eyes on your career.

-**I'd love to continue this conversation with you.
-Find me at diesh.ca, and let's navigate this chaotic career landscape together.**
+I'd love to continue this conversation with you. <a href="#contact" class="next scrolly">Add me on Substack</a>, and let's navigate this chaotic career landscape together.
+If you are trying to figure out [what's next for your career](https://www.diesh.ca/NextUp.html), or need help understanding and [working on your leadership](https://www.diesh.ca/CoachingForLeaders.html) skills, <a href="#contact" class="next scrolly">hit me up</a>!

 **Stay tuned for Part 2, where we will dive deeper into the myths about career progression, and how you can future-proof your career.**